 You've identified your big picture but what about all the small details?

-The more detailed your plan is, the better prepared you will be to face any situation.
+The more detailed your plan is, the better prepared you'll be to face any situation.
 Which only enhances your chances of being successful.

-You can’t afford to go into this worrying whether you’ve got what it takes to make it work.
-And spending every minute of every day wondering if people will be interested in what you’re offering isn't productive.
+You can’t afford to go into this worrying whether you’ve got what it takes to make it work, or spending every minute of every day wondering if people will be interested in what you’re offering isn't productive.

 Even the strongest, most successful entrepreneur can’t go at it alone.
 A healthy support system is one of the best (and cheapest) investments you can make.